hukim1112/tf_detectors/README.md

 This repository do not yet offer mAP evaluation which are the most popular metric in object detection algorithms.
 I recommend you to use [Padilla's open sources](https://github.com/rafaelpadilla/Object-Detection-Metrics).
 My use case is [here](https://drive.google.com/drive/folders/1kEweEiyCWdWPoPyWMuL9_rxiz2YdG5nK?usp=sharing)

-Quickstart to create coco-style json file for your detections is [here](https://colab.research.google.com/drive/1hfqa82J-VLZk2AVJie74mhy7pY_kT84_?usp=sharing)
+In my use case, you need test.json compared with gt.json(ground truths for test images).
+The test.json is model's predictions of your test dataset.
+For this, building coco-style json file for your detections is [here](https://colab.research.google.com/drive/1hfqa82J-VLZk2AVJie74mhy7pY_kT84_?usp=sharing)